saibharath29/ML4Sci_DeepLense_2026/README.md

 ### The model weights:https://drive.google.com/drive/folders/1cRQCy3btjhq86uA_FWiBsUOpmVjbMsRh?usp=sharing

-## The detailed description of the model architecture, training process, and implementation can be found in the accompanying notebook.
+## The detailed description of the model architecture, training process, and implementation can be found in their respective notebook.